20+ Hotel Horror Movies

 What are the absolutely scariest hotel movies?
 From bed bugs to hauntings to the fact that people regularly die in the rooms, there’s something about a hotel that will always be a little bit off.
-There’s an inherent uneasiness in being away from home in a strange place, which is why scary hotel movies have an automatic creep factor to them—anything can happen when you’re somewhere you don’t know.
+There’s an inherent uneasiness in being away from home in a strange place, which is why scary hotel movies have an automatic creep factor to them—anything can happen when you venture into the unknown.

-From classic films to newer scares including modern “hotels” like an Airbnb gone wrong, the scary stay-away genre has a multitude of locations for horror fans to enjoy.
-Here are more than 20 hotel (and motel, inns, etc.) horror movies.
+From classic films to newer scares that have evolved to include modern “hotels” like AirBnbs, the scary stay-away genre has a multitude of films for horror fans to enjoy.
+Here are the best hotel (and motel, inns, AirBnb etc.) horror movies.
 Make sure if you’re watching this from the comfort of a king-sized hotel bed you double-check those locks.

 Hotel Horror Movies